brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 Having both `interp.index` and `interp.count` is a little clunky, especially since `interp.count` will almost always be `1`.
 But I think it's better to put the clunkiness there and maintain the trivial formatting implementations (where you can just unpack the template string object).

-You can see this example on [compiler explorer](https://compiler-explorer.com/z/WP3Y7z41q).
-Note that the implementations there are slightly different, since Clang doesn't yet implement `constexpr` structured bindings and the implementations of pack indexing and expansion statements had a few bugs so I came up with workarounds.
+You can see this example on [compiler explorer](https://compiler-explorer.com/z/sE8rfTqq4).

 ### Asynchronous/Background Logging

 In many logging utilities, copies arguments is significantly cheaper than formatting them, so formatting itself is deferred to a background thread.
 In order to do that safely, we need to be able to make sure that we're not serializing any references — which means that we need to be able to transform the members of a template string object as appropriate.
-This design [supports that](https://compiler-explorer.com/z/65jsc49Wh).
+This design [supports that](https://compiler-explorer.com/z/d65s8qhdr).
 The example is illustrating that:

 ::: std
 ```cpp